History of Austria in Timeline

 In 1999, Austria adopted the euro currency.

-In 2000, HypoVereinsbank acquired Bank Austria for 7.8 billion EUR.
+In 2000, Bank Austria was acquired by HypoVereinsbank for 7.8 billion EUR.

-According to the 2001 census information published by Statistik Austria, there were a total of 710,926 foreign nationals living in Austria.
+According to census information published by Statistik Austria for 2001 there were a total of 710,926 foreign nationals living in Austria.

 Between 2001 and 2016, the Lutheran church recorded a loss of 74,421 adherents.

-In 2001, approximately 74% of Austria's population were registered as Catholic, while about 5% considered themselves Protestants.
+In 2001, about 74% of Austria's population were registered as Catholic, while about 5% considered themselves Protestants, they are obliged to pay a mandatory membership fee (calculated by income – about 1%) to their churches.

-On June 2003, a constitutional convention called the Österreich -Konvent was convened to consider reforms to the constitution.
+On June 2003, the Österreich-Konvent was convened to consider reforms to the constitution.

-In 2005, Erste Group acquired Banca Comercială Română for 3.7 billion EUR.
+In 2005, Banca Comercială Română was acquired by Erste Group for 3.7 billion EUR.

 October 2006: General Elections

-In October 2006, the Social Democratic Party (SPÖ) emerged as the strongest party in Austria's general elections, with the Austrian People's Party (ÖVP) coming in second.
+In October 2006, the Social Democratic Party (SPÖ) emerged as the strongest party after general elections, with the Austrian People's Party (ÖVP) coming in second.

-In January 2007, the People's Party and SPÖ formed a grand coalition with the social democrat Alfred Gusenbauer as Chancellor.
+In January 2007, the People's Party and SPÖ formed a grand coalition with Alfred Gusenbauer as Chancellor.

 In 2007, Austria ranked 9th worldwide in international tourism receipts, with 18.9 billion US$, and 12th in international tourist arrivals with 20.8 million tourists.

-In June 2008, the grand coalition between the People's Party and SPÖ in Austria broke up.
+In June 2008, the grand coalition between the People's Party and SPÖ broke up.

-In September 2008, elections further weakened both major parties (SPÖ and ÖVP) in Austria, but they still held 70% of the votes.
+In September 2008, elections further weakened both major parties (SPÖ and ÖVP), but together they still held 70% of the votes.

 October 2008: Death of Jörg Haider